 The odds are that the lush, potted Geraniums brightening your patio are not True Geraniums (Geranium sp.); the nursery plants sold as Geraniums are actually of the genus Pelargonium.
 While True Geraniums are frost-hardy perennials generally planted in flower beds, Pelargoniums are often container plants and, although also perennials, require more care in cold temperatures.
 Easy-going versatile plants add a vibrant color splash throughout the summer season in pots, hanging baskets, and window boxes in Mediterranean climates.

 Growing Conditions and General Care

 Work organic compost into high-quality container potting soil containing peat moss, vermiculite, and perlite.
 Use this compost/soil mixture to fill pots for your Pelargoniums.
 Good drainage is essential to Pelargoniums, so choose containers with adequate drainage holes.
 If your Pelargoniums are already in pots, spread organic compost lightly on the soil surface and work in, taking care not to dig up the plant's roots.

 Choose locations getting direct sun for most Pelargoniums.
 They need at least six hours of sun daily.
-Martha Washington and Regal types prefer a site that is shady in the afternoon.
+Martha Washington and Regal types prefer a shady site in the afternoon.
 All Pelargoniums need afternoon shade if your area regularly sees summer temperatures exceeding 90 degrees Fahrenheit (32 degrees Celsius).

 Feed your Pelargoniums every two weeks with a balanced fertilizer like 10-10-10 or 20-20-20.
 Buy fertilizer that dissolves in water for easier application.
 Every third watering, add Epsom salts — magnesium sulfate — to the plant water — 1 teaspoon per 1 gallon — to provide magnesium.
 Or, add a slow-release fertilizer to the soil mix when you plant the geraniums in the pot — it feeds them all season.